Bassel-A-Elazab/MultivariateGaussianClassifer/README.md

   <img src="Pic/trans.png" width="500">

-            Finallay after multiplication all of these parameteres by applying the above operations we get one value, Then calcaulates the exponential function of value multiplication by reamining part, Which it's a normalizing constant.
+            Finallay after multiplication all of these parameteres, by applying the above operations we get one value, Then calcaulates the exponential function of value multiplication by reamining part, Which it's a normalizing constant.